 This was made even worse by the network Standards & Practices office, who further watered down Wolverine.
 One comment from the episode "Longshot" literally wouldn't even let Logan be a badbutt: "Please delete or substitute for Wolverine's 'we saved his butt from some of Mojo's goons.'"

-In the The Legend of Zelda animated shorts, Link never actually uses his sword as, well, a sword (at least on sentient opponents).
+Link never actually uses his sword as a weapon (at least on sentient opponents).
 No slicing or thrusting whatsoever.
 He instead takes advantage of its beam-shooting properties and thus uses it more like a sword-shaped Boom Stick.

 Fowlmouth from Tiny Toon Adventures has, as his name would suggest, a problem with dirty language.
 In the early series he would curse constantly, which was censored with the classic BLEEP sound - his starring episode sounded like it was edited by a mouse dancing on a Morse Code transmitter.
 Apparently this was too suggestive, as in the Tiny Toon Adventures: How I Spent My Vacation special he was reduced to saying "dad-gum" instead of his usual cussin', pretty much losing the character's (admittedly one-dimensional) point for existing in the first place.

-Jade from Jackie Chan Adventures and the "ancient art of butt-whoop."
-Then again, Jade is only supposed to be about ten years old, after all.
+Jade and the "ancient art of butt-whoop."
+Jade is only supposed to be about ten years old, after all.

 The Dark Hand itself.
 Supposedly an uber scary criminal syndicate with its hands in everything, and capable of giving the secret service organisation constant grief, they still don't use any guns and they'll only actually use weapons capable of drawing blood against Jackie who is capable of easily dodging them anyway.
 And this being a kids cartoon, the 3 most active henchmen resemble The Three Stooges more than professional criminal badasses.
 And of course they eventually hit massive villain decay, going from having a ton of members to just the three stooges henchmen, The Dragon (who went from nearly killing someone to being a strong yet bumbling opponent) and the leader who lost all his fighting skills and ended up a cowardly hobo.